-“What if you get up to speak but the words don’t come out?“
+- “What if you get up to speak but the words don’t come out?; and“

 But I’m grateful for the courage and determination inside me that didn’t get put off by these negative voices but instead, drew upon Words of Affirmations to bring positivity to my mind, which enabled me to push forward in speak my truth.

 I was so touched by the responses from the audience especially after my talk.
 I was privilege to have so many people asking me questions, making constructive comments and sharing with me their own personal and private experiences of Child Sexual abuse.